 Lightweight down vest: A must for layering.
-Most days, I wore 1-2 base layers, this vest and the jacket and was so warm (in a good way) wherever we went.
+Most days, I wore 1-2 base layers, this vest and the jacket and was warm wherever we went.

 Sorrel winter boots: Bring a pair of boots you’ve broken in that are roomy enough to layer multiple socks.
-I bought ones similar to these years ago when I lived in New York City, and was happy with how great traction was in snow.
+I bought ones similar to these Sorrel ones years ago for New York City winters, and was happy with how great traction was in snow on this trip.

 Two pairs of of wool socks: Mine were similar to this- stretched to the knee, thick and with a cute pattern.
 On really cold days, I wore HeatTech socks, wool socks and then leg warmers on top of all of it.

-Uniqlo HeatTech everything – leggings, tank tops, turtlenecks, crew necks, fleece pull-over, leg warmers, socks: The Uniqlo HeatTech line is amazing.
+Uniqlo HeatTech everything – 1x leggings, 1x tank tops, 2x turtlenecks, 2x crew necks, 1x fleece pull-over, 2x leg warmers, 2x socks: The Uniqlo HeatTech line is amazing.
 Everything I bought kept me warm the entire trip.
 Most of what I purchased was from the Extra or Ultra warm lines.
-Not sponsored, just a huge fan.

-Black walking trainers: Essential for cities like Vienna/Bratislava/Budapest and Edinburgh where it’s cold, but not cold enough to warrant walking around in full-on snow boots.
-Boost remain my favourite basic black trainers.
+Black walking trainers: Essential for cities where it’s cold, but not cold enough to warrant walking around it snow boots.
+Adidas Boost remain my favourite basic black trainers.

 Fleece black hat and fleece headband: Purchased both from a sporting goods store in the ski section.
-Both were great in keeping my ears/head warm.
-Most days, I wore the black hat and only used the headband if we’d be outside for long stretch of time.
+Both were awesome for keeping my ears/head warm.
+Most days, I wore the black hat, and only used the headband if we’d be outside for long stretch of time.

 A few pairs of gloves: I brought mammoth, insulated ski gloves and cheap, thin cotton gloves.
 Everyone actually recommends you bring mittens so your fingers aren’t separated, but I missed that memo.
 Turned out wearing the thin cotton gloves with the thick ski ones on top worked perfectly fine.

-HotHands: These are great, I brought 6 pairs but only used 2 of them – the night we went to hunt for the Northern Lights.
-Other times, I was content with how warm I was.
+HotHands: I brought six pairs but only used two of them on the night we went to hunt for the Northern Lights.

-We didn’t pack snow suits/snow pants, and were fine in the arctic.
-We were able to rent snow pants when we went cross-country skiing, and during our Northern Lights hunt, the tour company insisted we wear their industrial strength snow suits and winter boots.
-We were outside for 5+ hours and I never once really felt cold- awesome!
+We were able to rent snow pants when we went cross-country skiing.
+During our Northern Lights hunt, the tour company insisted we wear their industrial strength snow suits and winter boots.

 Hand luggage image credit: here.